 How to Use Google Analytics

-On the surface, Google Analytics is fairly simple to use, however understanding the results often proves to be much more complicated.
+On the surface, Google Analytics is relatively simple to use; however, understanding the results often proves to be much more complicated.
 When you’re using Google Analytics, you will be presented with an interface from which you can view a variety of statistics.

 Websites selling lingerie will perform better over Valentine’s Day while light strands will sell more over Christmas etc.